4an70m/apex-inversion-of-control/README.md

 - TriggerOperation operationType

 ## HandlerExecutionPool
-Class instantiates of inner class - HandlerExecutors and stores them in a static pool.
+Class instantiates an inner class - HandlerExecutors and stores them in a static pool.
 The class is a singleton.
 Public static method __getInstance()__ which retrieves a singleton instance of HandlerExecutionPool;
 Public method __getHandler(System.Type)__ retrieves (or creates) a HandlerExecutor for specific System.Type.